-Backed by 13 years of procurement experience in the public and private sector, RESOURE2SOURCE co-director Heath Jess has seen many businesses come around to the idea of outsourced procurement.
+Backed by close to 30 years of combined procurement experience in the public and private sector, R2S directors Ryan Jackson and Heath Jess have seen many businesses come around to the idea of outsourced procurement.

 "I don't believe outsourcing of a procurement function is a good idea for all organisations.
-There are many high performing procurement teams that other companies should aspire to build for their own organisation; however, building a high performing an sustainable in-house procurement team is very difficult.
-Therefore, companies should also be open to outsourcing the service where there is a poor performing procurement function or the function is not yet developed."
+There are many high performing procurement teams that companies should aspire to build for their own organisation; however, building a high performing and sustainable in-house procurement team can be challenging and it is not always the most economical decision for an organisation to make.
+There is a real opportunity for organisations to leverage high calibre procurement teams via an outsourced model without the recurring overhead of a full-time procurement function."

-So, what's keeping businesses from making this shift and what are the benefits of freeing up your internal teams to focus on core competencies?
+So, what's keeping businesses from making this shift and what are the benefits of an outsourced procurement model?
 We sat down with Heath to find out.

 How is an outsourced procurement model different to what your business is likely already doing?

-Businesses usually seek outsourced procurement services "for major projects, where there's a high risk if it's not delivered properly," explains Heath.
-"That can be everything from delivery of a major construction project to management of a high-risk contract to ensure adequate implementation and management of external parties."
+Businesses usually seek outsourced procurement services "for major projects, where there's a high risk to delivery of the procurement from a knowledge and experience, or time perspective," explains Heath.
+"That can be everything from delivery of a major construction transaction to management of a high-risk supply contract to ensure adequate implementation and management of external parties."

 This illustrates one of the benefits of moving to outsourced procurement - you don't need to make the shift all at once.

-"Our work usually starts on an individual project level, delivering one major project and that eventually leads to others," says Heath.
-"Unless you haven't formed a procurement team already, it can be difficult to flip the switch to an outsourced model, so generally businesses will seek assistance for particular programs or contracts and shift over slowly, growing from there based on performance.
-They can also pilot outsourced procurement on a critical project or initiative, to see whether their organisation would benefit from an outsourced model."
+"Our work usually starts on an individual contract package or project level, delivering one major project and that eventually leads to others," says Heath.
+"If you have an experienced procurement team already, it can be difficult to flip the switch to an outsourced model, so generally businesses will seek assistance for particular programs or contracts and shift over slowly, growing from there based on performance.
+It is also possible to pilot outsourced procurement on a critical project or initiative, to see whether their organisation would benefit from an outsourced model."

 What are the benefits of outsourcing your procurement function?

-In recent years, Heath has seen a greater willingness to move towards an outsourced procurement model.
+In recent times, Heath has seen a greater willingness for organisations of all sizes to move towards an outsourced procurement model.

-"While businesses used to accept delays from the procurement function as business as usual, there's now a much stronger focus on performance.
-Businesses are now more willing to change the norm and say, 'Okay, it isn't working - how can we fix or change this?
+"While businesses used to accept delays from the procurement function as business as usual, there's now a much stronger focus on performance and accountability.
+Businesses are now more willing to challenge the norm and say, 'Okay, the current process it isn't working - how can we fix or change this?
 What are the options available?' and outsourcing is becoming much more viable."

-Start ups and new companies are also more likely to outsource their procurement.
+Start-ups and new companies are also more likely to outsource their procurement by leveraging a shared procurement workforce on an as-needs basis.

-As Heath explains, "These businesses are purely focused on their core service and that's what they focus their resource profiles on."
+As Heath explains, "These businesses are purely focused on their core service and it makes sense for them to focus their budgets and resource profiles in that direction."

-It's not just start ups who should think this way - anywhere overall business performance is impacted, outsourcing should be considered.
-Heath describes three key benefits of letting a company like RESOURCE2SOURCE handle your procurement needs:
+It's not just start ups and SMEs who should think this way - anywhere overall business performance is impacted, outsourcing should be considered.
+Heath describes three key benefits of letting a company like R2S handle your procurement needs:

 1. Higher standards

 As with all services, your business' procurement needs to be delivered at a high level.
-When you outsource, you can meet that requirement by setting KPIs around service and hold that service accountable - something that can be difficult to do internally.
+When you outsource, you can meet that requirement by setting Key Performance Indicators (KPIs) for the service and hold the procurement partner accountable - something that can be difficult to do to with the politics of dealing with an internal function.

 2. Lower cost